-1. The manager changes the value of smRunLifeTime to 0.
-This causes the Script MIB implementation to abort the script because the remaining life time has expired.
+- 1. The manager changes the value of smRunLifeTime to 0.
+This causes the Script MIB implementation to abort the script because the remaining life time has expired. - 2.
+The manager polls the smRunState object until the value is 'terminated'.

-Note, changing the smRunLifeTime value can also be used to increase the permitted lifetime of a running script.
+Note that changing the smRunLifeTime value can also be used to increase the permitted lifetime of a running script.
 For example, a manager can choose to set smRunLifeTime to a small fixed time interval and increase the value periodically.
 This strategy has the nice effect that scripts terminate automatically if the manager loses contact with the Script MIB engine.